xdslproject/xdsl/README.md

 [![Zulip Status](https://img.shields.io/badge/chat-on%20zulip-%2336C5F0)](https://xdsl.zulipchat.com)

-[xDSL](http://www.xdsl.dev) is a compiler toolkit natively developed in Python.
-It allows users to reuse existing domain-specific intermediate representations (IRs), or to define their own custom IRs. xDSL uses multi-level IRs, meaning that during the compilation process, a program will be lowered through several of these IRs.
+[xDSL](http://www.xdsl.dev) is a Python-native compiler framework built around SSA-based intermediate representations (IRs).
+Users of xDSL build a compiler by assembling predefined domain-specific IRs and, optionally, defining their own custom IRs. xDSL uses multi-level IRs, meaning that during the compilation process, a program will be lowered through several of these IRs.
 This allows the implementation of abstraction-specific optimization passes, similar to the structure of common DSL compilers (such as